dz4k/www/posts/2020-06-08-11ty-layout-as-partial.md

 <!-- endexcerpt -->

-In Eleventy, frontmatter data for the current page is merged into the [data cascade](https://www.11ty.dev/docs/data-cascade/) and made available on the teplate global scope, whereas collection items have a `data` property.
+In Eleventy, frontmatter data for the current page is merged into the [data cascade](https://www.11ty.dev/docs/data-cascade/) and made available on the template global scope, whereas collection items have a `data` property.
 This made it hard to write templates that work with both the `page` object and collection items.

 Solution
 --------